cosmos/ibc/spec/ics-026-relayer-module/README.md

 ## Technical Specification

-> Note: If the host state machine is utilising object capability authentication (see [ICS 005](../ics-005-port-allocation)), all functions utilising ports take an additional capability key parameter.
+> Note: If the host state machine is utilising object capability authentication (see [ICS 005](../ics-005-port-allocation)), all functions utilising ports take an additional capability parameter.

 ### Module callback interface